microsoft/ApplicationInsights-JS/README.md

 > :bulb: **Note**
->
-> If multiple app insights with different versions is running in one session, error may occur.
-See [version conflict doc](./versionConflict.md) for further details.
+> When multiple instances of Application Insights with different major version are active within a single session, errors may arise.
+For further details, please refer to the [version conflict doc](./versionConflict.md) for further details.

 ## Getting Started